MuhammadHakim33/Reservasi-Hotel/README.md

 # About This

-This is Competency Test when i study in Vocational High School.
+This is a Competency Test when i was studied in Vocational High School.
 With this web, guests can book hotel rooms.
 As an admin you can add-update-delete room types, add-update-delete fasilities for each room type and for hotel.
 As a receptionist you can check the reservation data.

 ------------